Most forms of steel framing used in UK construction may be grouped as follows:

 - +Purlin spacing reduced close to the haunch to provide stability to the haunch

 Curved beams may be used instead of inclined rafters.
 The radius of the curve is normally such that the cladding can be installed to the roof curvature.
-However, some cladding systems, such as deep composite panels, may be less tolerant to this type of on-site deformation.
+However, some cladding systems, such as deep composite panels, may be less appropriate for roofs with significant curvature.

-The image shows an interesting architectural solution where a pinned beam to column connection in a portal frame is made moment-resisting by the use of a tie member to the column.
+The image shows an interesting architectural solution where a pinned beam to column connection in a portal frame is made moment-resisting by the use of an external tie member to the column.
 In this way, the tie transfers a moment to the column.

 - Steel Designers' Manual 7th Edition.
 Editors B Davison & G W Owens.
 The Steel Construction Institute 2012